Agave fourcroydes

-Agave fourcroydes or henequen is a species of flowering plant in the family Asparagaceae, native to southern Mexico and Guatemala.
-It is reportedly naturalized in Madeira, Italy, the Canary Islands, Costa Rica, Cuba, Hispaniola, the Cayman Islands and the Lesser Antilles.
+Agave fourcroydes, commonly known as henequen, is a species of flowering plant in the family Asparagaceae, native to southern Mexico and Guatemala.
+It is cultivated, particularly in eastern Mexico, for its leaf fiber, known as henequen and used to make rope, twine, and other products.

-Overview
+Like sisal, A. fourcroydes is a sterile hybrid that is propagated vegetatively rather than from seed.
+It produces bulbils and suckers, although cultivation generally relies on suckers.

+Description

+Agave fourcroydes can have a trunk as tall as 1.7 m.
+It has a rosette of long narrow (lanceolate) leaves about 1.2-1.8 m long and 8–13 cm wide.
+The leaves are gray-green and have widely spaced teeth along their edges and a strong dark brown terminal spine 2–2.5 cm long.
+Numerous offsets are produced so that very large plants may form.
+The green to yellow flowers are produced in a many-branched panicle 5–6 m tall.
+A. fourcroydes is sterile, so no seeds are produced, but many bulbils appear after flowering.

+Cultivation

 The leaves of Agave fourcroydes yield a fiber also called henequen, which is suitable for rope and twine but not of as high a quality as sisal.
-It is the major plantation fiber agave of eastern Mexico, being grown extensively in Yucatán, Veracruz, and Tamaulipas.
+It has been cultivated for fibre in eastern Mexico for many years, most commonly in Yucatán, Veracruz, and Tamaulipas, and has been grown widely elsewhere, for ornament as well as for fibre.
 It is also used to make licor del henequén, a traditional Mexican alcoholic drink.

-The plant appears as a rosette of sword-shaped leaves 1.2-1.8 m meters long, growing out of a thick stem that may reach 1.7 meters (5 ft).
-The leaves have regularly spaced teeth 3–6 mm long and a terminal spine 2–3 cm long.

-Like sisal, A. fourcroydes is a sterile hybrid; the ovaries never produce seeds.
-The plant does produce bulbils that may be planted, but commercial growers prefer to use the frequent suckers, which develop more quickly.
+It may be used as an ornamental plant in areas where temperatures below -2 C do not occur, as it is frost tender.

+It can be propagated either from its bulbils or from offsets.

 The first person of Spanish descent to document the plant and its usefulness for ropes and other naval utensils was José María Lanz, a Mexican-born engineer in service of the Spanish Navy, who studied henequen in Yucatán in 1783.

-In mezcal
+Mezcal

 Henequen, like other species of agave, is used in the production of mezcal.